Romanization of Hispania: Amphitheatres

 Roman culture had distinct values on human life which are very different from those now prevailing in Europe and, in general, in the world.
-The system of slavery, made it possible for a man to lose his status as "free man" for various reasons such as: crime, debt or military defeat.
+The system of slavery made it possible for a man to lose his status as free for various reasons such as: crime, debt or military defeat.
 After losing their rights, they were coerced into participating in a form of entertainment which today could be considered excessively brutal, but which at that time was one of the most powerful attractions of urban life: gladiatorial combat.
 Not only slaves or prisoners were involved in these kinds of struggles (although the vast majority of gladiators were), but some also had career as a gladiator who fought for money, favors or glory.
 Even some emperors occasionally ventured down to the sand to play this bloody "sport", as in the case of the emperor Commodus.

 The fight took place at first in the circus, but then the construction of amphitheatres began: elliptical buildings exclusively for the fight.

 The first stone amphitheater built in Rome, and the same design was later exported to major cities throughout the empire.
 Under the arena of the amphitheater was the pit, where gladiators and wild beasts were prepared or were locked away until the time of the fight.
 This pit was covered by a wooden roof on which was the scene of the fighting.
 Around this surface were raised elliptical arena benches where the audience attending the "games" would be situated.
 These arenas would also be witnesses from the 1st century onwards, of brutal repression at certain times which was exerted against the growing Christian population by the Roman authorities.

-Undoubtedly, the Colosseum in Rome is the best known and most monumental amphitheater in the world, but within Hispania, several were built whose remains have been preserved, such as Italica, Jerez, Tarragona and Merida.
+Undoubtedly, the Colosseum in Rome is the best known and most monumental amphitheater in the world, but within Hispania, several were built whose remains have been preserved, such as Italica, Jerez, Tarragona and Mérida.